jchomarat/jchomarat.github.io/_posts/2021-04-12-one-bash-rule-all.md

 ![Output Flake8]({{site.baseurl}}/assets/img/posts/2021-04-12-one-bash-rule-all/output-flake8.png)

-And by the way, I have 3 "flake8" errors ... that means my code cannot be pushed via PR - I mean I *could* push it, but the CI will fail ...
+And by the way, I have 3 "flake8" errors ... that means my PR would fail!

 As we did for the unit tests, we can now call this script from the pipeline, and have both our linter and unit tests executed: